threatworx/twigs/README.rst

                         column header [1st row] should be: hostname,userlogin, userpwd,privatekey,assetid,assetname.
 Note "hostname"
                         column can contain hostname, IP address, CIDR range.
+  --host_list HOST_LIST
+                        Same as the option: remote_hosts_csv.
+A file (currently in CSV format) containing details of remote hosts.
+CSV file column header [1st row] should be: hos tname,userlogin,userpwd,privatekey,assetid,assetname.
+                        Note "hostname" column can contain hostname, IP address, CIDR range.
+  --secure              Use this option to encrypt clear text passwords in the
+                        host list file
+  --password PASSWORD   A password use to encrypt / decrypt login information
-  --assetid ASSETID     A unique ID to be assigned to the discovered asset --assetname ASSETNAME
+                        from the host list file --assetid ASSETID     A unique ID to be assigned to the discovered asset --assetname ASSETNAME
                         A name/label to be assigned to the discovered asset